How to make your machine’s data more valuable

 Are you getting the most out of your machines?

-Collecting and applying machine data increases your ability to understand what's going on with your equipment.
+Collecting machine data increases your ability to understand what's going on with your industrial equipment.
 You can act faster when something occurs or gain useful insights to optimise the machine's productivity.
 Gathering valuable information which you can share with your customers or management.

-But what is machine data and how can you transform big data into insights you can act on?
+But what is machine data and how can you transform big data from machine into valuable insights you can act on?

 What is machine data?